hcarnes/hcarnes.github.io/_posts/2017-12-23-artsy_scraper_cli.markdown

 # Artsy Scraper CLI

 For my CLI Data Gem project, I created the [ArtsyScraperCli](https://github.com/hcarnes/artsy_scraper_cli) gem.
 This gem is a virtual art gallery that lists artwork genes and prints 10 works of art based on the user's selection.
 Data for this gem is pulled from [Artsy.com](https://www.artsy.net/collect) using Selenium Webdriver.
-I chose [Selenium Webdriver](http://blog.morizyun.com/blog/selenium-webdriver-ruby-browser-test/index.html) to scrape data because Arty's website used Javascript to render html.
-I also used a the gem [iterm-imgcat](https://rubygems.org/gems/iterm-imgcat) to print each artwork image in iterm.
+I chose [Selenium Webdriver](http://blog.morizyun.com/blog/selenium-webdriver-ruby-browser-test/index.html) to scrape data because Arty's website uses Javascript to render their HTML.
+I also used a the gem [iterm-imgcat](https://rubygems.org/gems/iterm-imgcat) to print each artwork image in iTerm.

 The greatest challenge was choosing an object oriented design.
 I started out with 3 classes: Controller, Gene, and Artwork.
 After stubbing out some code and researching OO design patterns, I decided to add a Scraper class that would handle scraping both the genes and artworks.
-It helps me to draw out my ideas, especially since I've hit OO Ruby.
+Since I hit the OO portion of the Ruby curriculum, drawing things out has really helped me:

 ![oo_notes](https://i.imgur.com/DD7UhGi.jpg "oo_notes")